 Per Capita: Which countries emit the most greenhouse gases by population?

 Unlike the other lists, which are dominated by large countries with developed or rapidly growing economies, at the top of this list are small countries that rely on energy-intensive industries.

 The energy-intensive industries causing emissions often vary depending on each country’s economic climate.
 For example, Guyana and Paraguay are clearing lots of forestland to make way for new industries, so deforestation contributes to climate change there.
-In Belize, where tourism is a big industry and recycling is not prevalent, much of the emissions comes from waste disposal and treatment.
+In Mongolia, the use of fossil fuels and the clearing of grasslands for agriculture contribute to the country’s high emissions profile.